 Choosing a name that reflects your brand and ensuring that it hasn’t been claimed is important for any organization as it creates the identity for its products and services.
 Thorough research has to be done before selecting a name so that it does not lead to infringement of trademark or domain name problems.

 4. IP Issues & Confidentiality

 A sensible first step toward protecting your ideas is to form a legal entity and turn these IP Rights into an asset of a company (rather than individuals).
-Developing and protecting intellectual property with proper registration may help Startups achieve aggressive advantage.
+Developing and protecting intellectual property with proper registration may help Startups achieve an aggressive advantage.

 There are certain situations where using a non-disclosure agreement (NDA) can go a long way in helping to keep a company’s confidential information outside of the public domain.
-If creation or development of the intellectual property is a part of such a third-party agreement, it should clearly state that all rights to the IP Rights shall vest and be owned by the Startup and the third-party shall not stake any claim on the same and will do all acts to ensure the safety of the IP Rights.
+If the creation or development of the intellectual property is a part of such a third-party agreement, it should clearly state that all rights to the IP Rights shall vest and be owned by the Startup and the third party shall not stake any claim on the same and will do all acts to ensure the safety of the IP Rights.